maevadevs/numery/readme.md

 # Numery

-Numery is a collection of helper functions for working with numbers in Javascript
+Numery is a collection of useful helper functions for numbers manipulation in Javascript

 ## Installation